-The Advanced Placement (AP) curriculum is defined by The College Board and is designed to prepare students for The College Board AP exams.
+The Advanced Placement (AP) curriculum is defined by the College Board and is designed to prepare students for the College Board AP exams.

-NOTE: Any AP student for whom testing materials were ordered and who fail to appear for scheduled testing will be charged a \$15 Unused Exam fee.
+NOTE - AP: Students enrolled in AP courses are required to take the corresponding AP exam.
+Any AP student for whom testing materials were ordered and who fails to appear for scheduled testing will be charged for the \$40 unused AP Exam fee.